aa29zzjj/Project3/README.md

 Any code from external sources, e.g., stack overflow, **must be clearly cited with a URL**.

+In Task 2, there is no programming.
+You will work with an Algorand wallet and learn how to transfer funds (Algos) from one account to another.
+You will learn how to examine account values and transactions on Algorand's testnet blockchain.
+Algorand's REST API will be accessed with HTTP requests.
+To demonstrate that you have completed your work, you will submit screenshots on your single pdf.

 ## Task 0

 Write a solution to Task 0 by studying the Javadoc provided (Block.java and BlockChain.java).
 The logic found in Task 0 will be reused in Task 1.